allanhortle/melbourneevangelicalchurch.com.au/index.markdown

 ## You’re invited to a MOLDI Dinner
-_7:30pm at Thai City – 124 Lygon Street Carlton._
+_Tuesday June 23 7:30pm at Thai City – 124 Lygon Street Carlton._
 Meaning Of Life Discussed Intelligently Dinner.
 Please join us as we discuss the big questions of life in a friendly relaxed environment.
-Tuesday June 23

 ***